 All our staff are here to care for your loved one and support those important to them.
 Please ask any questions, no matter how insignificant you think they may be or how busy the staff may seem.
 We are here for you.

 When a person is dying, it is very important that we provide care according to their individual needs and wishes.
 Some people may have thought a lot about how they want to be cared for in their last days of life.
-If they have shared these wishes with you, it is important that you discuss these with the team looking after your loved one.
+If they have shared these wishes with you, please let the teams looking after your loved one know.
 Even if they haven’t, you can tell us what you think their wishes may be.

 Below are some things that patients, their relatives and friends often describe as important.